rajashekarcs2023/llama-lounge-agentic/README.md

 2. **Navigates** using an AI agent that reasons across ALL indexed sites to pick relevant pages
 3. **Fetches** only the right pages from the right sources as clean markdown
 4. **Generates** complete, production-ready code using a multi-agent crew
-5. **Validates** the generated code in a Composio sandbox and auto-retries on errors
+5. **Validates** the generated code via local AST checks + Daytona sandbox import verification, auto-retries on errors

 ### Key Innovation: Agentic Retrieval Across Multiple Sources (Not RAG)